 Buddhism and Meditation Classes in London

 These meditation classes are an ideal way to learn to practise a simple meditation technique and find out about Buddhism itself.
-Sessions last for one hour and are led by friendly and experienced Buddhists.
-Each starts with full instructions on the meditation practice, sometimes followed by a concise talk about a particular aspect of Buddhism.
-After the session, there is plenty of time for questions, conversation and refreshments as well.
+Sessions last for about one hour and are led by friendly and experienced Buddhists.
+Each starts with full instructions on the meditation practice, followed by a concise talk about a particular aspect of Buddhism, and with plenty of time for questions at the end.

 All classes teach a simple meditation technique called samatha, a Buddhist practice for calming the mind.
 This simple but powerful practice helps you develop a clear, relaxed and stable state of mind.
 The method is fully explained by an experienced instructor and there is plenty of time to ask questions.

 What is Buddhism for?
 It is one of the Buddha’s fundamental teaching that we suffer, human beings and other type of beings, we all suffer but we all want to find a way to happiness.
 All beings want a way to happiness, to freedom from suffering and to goodness, to live a good life and also to die a good death, which is again another aspect of happiness.
 So this what Buddhism offers, a way to authentic freedom from suffering and to profound happiness.

 Meditation classes with teachings from Buddhism

 These introductory meditation classes comprises a short session of a meditation followed by a concise talk about a particular aspect of Buddhism.
 All of the Buddha’s teachings were given to help relieve suffering (our own and that of others) through developing our natural qualities of wisdom and compassion.
 They are as applicable today as ever because the way our hearts and minds work has not changed.